xuzhentao/xuzhentao.github.io/_posts/leetcode/2022-10-08-Leetcode-Weekly-Contest.md

 **Conclusion & Learning**
-1. This is a greedy solution (greedy doesn't have a specific template to follow, so that might be the main reason why I spent much time here)
+1. This is a greedy solution which I didn't practice a lot cuz it's very case-specific.
+I believe one signature of using greedy solution is that **"The solution should definitely be xxxxxx (or start with xxxxxx) to satisfy the requirement"**
 2. `Counter` is our good friend, especially for the case where the key is limited (here the key number is 26 at maximum.)